Matrix Decomposition and Applications: QR with Column Pivoting: Column-Pivoted QR (CPQR)

 \subsection{A Simple CPQR via CGS}

-\paragraph{A Simple CPQR via CGS} The classical Gram-Schmidt process can compute this CPQR decomposition.
-Following the QR decomposition for dependent columns, when $r_{kk}=0$, the column $k$ of $\bA$ is dependent on the previous $k-1$ columns.
-Whenever this happens, we permute this column into the last column and continue the Gram-Schmidt process.
-We notice that $\bP$ is the permutation matrix that interchanges the dependent columns into the last $n-r$ columns.
-Suppose the first $r$ columns of $\bA\bP$ are $[\widehat{\ba}_1, \widehat{\ba}_2, \ldots, \widehat{\ba}_r]$, and the span of them is just the same as the span of $\bQ_r$ (in the reduced version), or the span of $\bQ_{:,:r}$ (in the full version)
+The CPQR decomposition can be computed using the classical Gram--Schmidt process.
+In the context of QR decomposition for matrices with linearly dependent columns, if $r_{kk}=0$, this indicates that column $k$ of $\bA$ is linearly dependent on the previous $k-1$ columns.
+In such cases, a column permutation is performed, moving the dependent column to the end, after which the Gram--Schmidt process continues.
+Here, $\bP$ represents the permutation matrix that reorders the dependent columns into the last $n-r$ positions.
+Suppose the first $r$ columns of $\bA\bP$ are $[\widehat{\ba}_1, \widehat{\ba}_2, \ldots, \widehat{\ba}_r]$.
+The span of these columns is equivalent to the span of $\bQ_r$ (in the reduced version) or the span of $\bQ_{:,1:r}$ (in the full version):

-And $\bR_{12}$ is a matrix that recovers the dependent $n-r$ columns from the column space of $\bQ_r$ or column space of $\bQ_{:,:r}$.
-The comparison of reduced and full CPQR decomposition is shown in Figure~\ref{fig:qr-comparison-rank-reveal} where silent columns in $\bQ$ are denoted in grey, blank entries are zero and blue/orange entries are elements that are not necessarily zero.
+The matrix $\bR_{12}$ recovers the dependent $n-r$ columns from the column space of $\bQ_r$ or $\bQ_{:,1:r}$.
+Figure~\ref{fig:qr-comparison-rank-reveal} compares the reduced and full CPQR decompositions, where silent columns in $\bQ$ are shown in gray, blank entries represent zeros, and blue/orange entries denote elements that are not necessarily zero.